brouhaha/i89/README.md

 * added `FILL <addr>, <value>` directive, which fills space between current location and `<addr>` with the byte `<value>`
-* expression evaluation supports parenthesis, multiplication, and division.
+* expression evaluation supports parenthesis, multiplication, division, bitwise and, or, and negation, and logical shifts.

 ## License information for pyparsing.py: